-I make sure that my desk and my surrounding environment is always clean and tidy.
+I make sure that my desk and my surrounding environment are always clean and tidy.
 I just can’t seem to function properly in an untidy setting.

 Having a clean environment boosts my mood and my mind feels light.
 When I come home to a clean room, my life feels simple too.

-Compared to that, if my room and my desk was messy and clothes all over the place, I am sure I would have felt that my whole life was messy and complicated.
+Compared to that, if my room and my desk were messy and clothes were all over the place, I am sure I would have felt that my whole life was messy and complicated.

 Simple living all comes down to what makes you feel good and feel simple.
 And these are all little things and little rules I follow that keep my life simple.